dokuhn/RP2040-MiniPill-LoRa-Docs/README.md

-# 📡 PyLoRaWAN
+# 📡 RP2040-MiniPill-LoRa - PyLoRaWAN

 [![MicroPython](https://img.shields.io/badge/platform-MicroPython-blue.svg)](https://micropython.org/)
 [![LoRaWAN](https://img.shields.io/badge/protocol-LoRaWAN-orange.svg)](https://lora-alliance.org/)
 [![License: MIT](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-A lightweight, MicroPython-based LoRaWAN communication stack for SX1276 LoRa modules.
-Supports **ABP** and **OTAA** activation, channel hopping, MAC command handling, and configurable region-specific settings (EU868, US915).
+This document is part of the [RP2040-MiniPill-LoRa](https://hackaday.io/project/196814-rp2040-minipill-lora) project, a lightweight, open-source implementation for LoRaWAN communication using the RP2040 microcontroller.
+The goal of this project is to offer a compact and customizable platform for experimenting with LoRa networks using MicroPython.
+The PyLoRaWAN library included in the firmware allows for seamless LoRaWAN activation (OTAA and ABP), channel hopping, channel hopping, MAC command handling, configurable region-specific settings (EU868, US915) and parameter configuration—making it ideal for low-power, embedded IoT applications.

 ---